Maymunah bint al-Harith: Family

 Her father was Al-Harith ibn Hazn from the Hilali tribe of Mecca.
 Her mother was Hind bint Awf from the Himyari tribe in Yemen.
-Her full sister was Lubaba the Elder.
+Lubaba the Elder was her full sister.
 Her paternal half-sisters were Layla (Lubaba the Younger), Huzayla and Azza.
 Her maternal half-siblings were Mahmiyah ibn Jaz'i al-Zubaydi, Asma bint Umays (a wife of Abu Bakr), Salma bint Umays (a wife of Hamza ibn Abd al-Muttalib) and Awn ibn Umays.
-Ibn Kathir also mentions a tradition that Zaynab bint Khuzayma (a wife of Muhammad) was another maternal sister.
+Ibn Kathir also mentions a tradition that Zaynab bint Khuzayma (a wife of Muhammad) was another maternal half-sister.

-Marriage
+Life

-Maymunah was first married to Abu Ruhm ibn Abd al-Uzza who later passed away.
+Maymunah was first married to Abu Ruhm ibn Abd al-Uzza who later died.
 Not much is known about him.

 In 629, Muhammad married her in a place known as Sarif, about 10 mi from Mecca, just after the Lesser Pilgrimage.
 She was in her late 30s when she married him.
 Maymuna lived with Muhammad for three years until his death in 632.